rbrandt1/MaxTreeS/README.md

 * A ROS-node version of MTStereo optimized for scenes containing plants is stored in the folder entitled ``MaxTreeS-version_ROS``.

 ---
-# Version 1.0: Efficient binocular stereo correspondence matching with 1-D Max-Trees
+# MTStereo 1.0: Efficient binocular stereo correspondence matching with 1-D Max-Trees

 ## Getting Started